PurpleI2P/i2pd_docs_en/docs/user-guide/run.md

 ### systemd unit

-Some Linux packages have a systemd control unit, so it is possible to managage i2pd with it.
+Some Linux packages have a systemd control unit, so it is possible to manage i2pd with it.

 Start/stop i2pd: